 Created By: Ithaca Heritage

-Located at 2 East Main Street is a modest brick building, now painted white, constructed for Joseph McGraw, Jr. (1812-1892) in 1840.
-McGraw was the son of early Irish immigrants to the region, and was raised in the Irish settlement of the Dryden township.
-Because of its convenient location on the southeast corner of the crossroads, McGraw operated his mercantile business at this site for several years.
-The shop was purchased by Cyrus French in 1860, thence forth serving as the home of French Brothers Furniture until the 1890’s.
-The building was then used as a hardware store for the first part of the 20th century.
+Located at 2 East Main Street is a modest brick building, now painted white, constructed for Joseph McGraw Jr. (1812-1892) in 1840.
+McGraw was the son of early Irish immigrants to the region and was raised in the Irish settlement of the Dryden township.
+From this convenient location on the southeast corner of the crossroads, McGraw operated his mercantile business for several years.
+The shop was purchased by Cyrus French in 1860, thenceforth serving as the home of French Brothers Furniture until the 1890s.
+The building was then used as a hardware store for the first part of the twentieth century.
 The exterior features many Federal-style architectural details, such as the elliptical motif beneath the gable on the north façade.
-This is one of the only brick-masonry commercial structures in downtown Dryden.
-2 East Main Street is a contributing structure of the Village of Dryden National Historic District.
+This building is one of the only brick-masonry commercial structures in downtown Dryden.
+The Old McGraw store at 2 East Main Street is a contributing structure of the Village of Dryden National Historic District.

 This point of interest is part of the tour: The Village of Dryden